nmarkro/Speedrunning-Notes/Persona 3 FES The Answer.md

 ## Team Fights & Final Boss

+Buy Thunder Bracers & Ice Bracers and restock on items

+Buy any Dekunda Gems, Precious Eggs, Magic Mirrors, & Bead/Bead Chains

 Equip Aigis with Elec Boost accessory, Metis with Null Elec accessory

 ### Akihiko & Ken

 * Scan Akihiko & set Metis to Knockdown
-* Swap to Odin and use Makarakarn (forces Akihiko to Power Charge -> BigDick Strike Attack)
+* Swap to Odin and use Makarakarn (forces Akihiko to Power Charge -> Gigantic Fist)
 * Switch to Thor before Akihiko's attack to null it
 * Revive/Ziodyne on Thor turns
 * Thunder Reign/Ragnarok on non-Thor turns
 * Reapply Makarakarn as needed (Ken is a dick sometimes)
+* Don't revive Metis after Ken dies, High Counter does Big™ damage

 Equip Ice Boost accessory on Aigis, Null Fire on Metis

 ### Koromaru & Junpei

 * Stay on Laksmi and spam Bufudyne
-* Swap to Bishamonten to heal/use items
+* Swap to Bishamonten to use items
+* Don't bother reviving Metis
 * Use Dekunda gems if Aigis is Fire Broken
 * Focus down Koromaru first since he has lower defense